XReverte/Webscraping_Linkedin/README.md

 One of the primary motivations behind this project was to **identify the top skills required in the data science domain**.
 Understanding which skills are in high demand allows me to prioritize my learning efforts, ensuring that I am well-prepared to meet the expectations of the job market.
 This enhances my ability to position myself as a competitive candidate in the professional landscape.

 ### Challenges and Limitations
 Although this project is designed to be fault-tolerant, I encountered a significant challenge: LinkedIn's XPaths for various elements change regularly.
 Despite my efforts to use more stable XPaths, some failures are still expected over time.
-This is an inherent limitation of web scraping dynamic websites, and users should be prepared to update the XPaths as needed.
+This is an inherent limitation of web scraping dynamic websites, and **users should be prepared to update the XPaths as needed**.

 ### Disclaimer
 To further enhance my skills, I made this project reproducible so it works for any job description and location specified.
 However, please be aware: